 The sweet spot in pork cooking is juicy but not pink, and that can be a challenge.
 Too bad smoked pork chops are not readily available at the market because once they are smoked all bacteria is killed so they are safe to eat.
 This recipe adds some sweet flavor through a whiskey glaze that mixes nicely with the smoky pork.
 By covering the cooking pork with the heat very low, the flavor of the glaze becomes stronger but the pork remains moist.

-- 4 smoked pork chops
+- 4-6 smoked bone in pork chops

-- 1 tsp dry mustard powder
+- 1 tsp dried mustard powder

 - 1/4 tsp cayenne pepper

-- 2 TBS light brown sugar
+- 1 TBS brown sugar

-- 4 TBS water
+- 1 TBS whiskey

 - 1 TBS vegetable oil

-- Pomegranate seeds (optional)
+- pomegranate seeds (optional)